whoozle/don-sax/README.md

-# QMLOL: QML Object Notation specification and reference implementation
+# JSON with classes: Javascript Object Notation with Classes

-Sax style parser
+Specification and reference implementation of sax style parser

 ## Motivation